Inauthentic clones are at the fingertips of activist and human rights defenders across the globe.

 2. To generate solutions that help official app teams overcome this challenge

 In our first round of research, we will begin to uncover the primary reasons why people install unofficial clones.
-We will start by reaching out to community members in China, Iran, Philippines, Nicaragua, Ethiopia, and India.
+We will start by reaching out to community members in China, Iran, Philippines, Nicaragua, Ethiopia, and Indonesia.
 You can sneak a peak at our field guide for these conversations at the end of this post.

 In addition, we want to get more information about app distributors within each region.
 We want to learn about how they determine which apps they make available for customers.
 We expect the audience of app distributors to include mobile resellers, digital app stores, and key community leaders.
 It's unclear to us whether we will have access to these people.
 However, we understand that they are the gatekeepers for app distribution.

 If the challenge of inauthentic clones is one you face, please reach out!
 We would love for this research and design work to be beneficial for you.

 This guide captures the topics and questions we want to cover in conversations with activists and human rights defenders.